TFphoenix/gardening-assistant/README.md

 <img src="showcase/structure_project.png" alt="Project Tree" width="">
 <br>
 Project's folders have the following functionalities:
-- **Common**: Here are all the shared classes which have more than one dependency in project, like Dependency Injection container, enums, constants, etc.
+- **Common**: Here are all the shared classes which have more than one dependency in the project, like the Dependency Injection container, enums, constants, etc.
 - **Models**: Here are project's models, classes which handle structural transfer of data, and also image processing algorithms and their pipeline
 - **Resources**: Here are some static resources
-- **Services**: Here are services, classes which handle the bussiness logic of the project like ImageManagerService, DialogBoxService, etc.
+- **Services**: Here are services, classes which handle the business logic of the project like ImageManagerService, DialogBoxService, etc.
 - **ViewModels**: Here are classes responsible with views logic and the bounded data
 - **Views**: Here are the views, UI pages
 - **App.xml**: Here is the main configuration file of the views
 - **AppShell.xaml**: Here is the navigation layout responsible with navigation through pages because the project implements Shell.Navigation
-- **AssemblyInfo.cs**: Here is information about application like version, name, permisions.
+- **AssemblyInfo.cs**: Here is information about the application, like: version, name, permissions.

 ## Future improvements
 - Implementation of functionalities for storage of plants data, creation of new plants, hints and details about current plants
 - Data persistence using user account and data base
-- Functionality for graphical schema generation and for specific statistics of a plant(health improvement)
+- Functionality for graphical schema generation and for specific statistics of a plant (health improvement)
 - Detection of multiple diseases (see [10 Common Plant Diseases (and How to Treat Them)](https://www.familyhandyman.com/list/most-common-plant-diseases/))
 - Algorithms for detection of brightness
 - Machine learning algorithms for specie recognition